trendmicro/conformity-migration-tool/README.md

    source .venv/bin/activate
    ```

-5) Download the python distribution (.whl file) from this page's asset section: [conformity-migration-tool](../../releases/latest)

-6) Install the tool
+5) Install the tool
     ```
-    pip install conformity_migration_tool-<version>-py3-none-any.whl
+    pip install conformity-migration-tool
     ```

-7) Configure the tool
+6) Configure the tool
     ```
     conformity-migration configure
     ```

-8) If you have AWS accounts, you have the option to use this CLI for updating your `ExternalId`:
+7) If you have AWS accounts, you have the option to use this CLI for updating your `ExternalId`:
    ```
    conformity-migration-aws generate-csv <CSV_FILE>
    ```